stormpath/stormpath-documentation/source/accnt_mgmt.rst

 SAML Directories can be made using the :ref:`Stormpath Admin Console <saml-configuration>` or the REST API.

-.. only:: rest

-  For more information about creating them using the REST API, see :ref:`saml-configuration-rest`.

 .. only:: csharp or vbnet

   .. warning::

     This feature is not yet available in the .NET SDK.
-Please use the Stormpath Admin Console, or switch this page to the REST API documentation.
 For updates, you can follow `ticket #111 <https://github.com/stormpath/stormpath-sdk-dotnet/issues/111>`_ on Github.

+    In the meantime, please use the Stormpath Admin Console, or consult the REST API documentation.

     .. todo::